Will-Griffiths-Ireland/Emerald-Eye/README.md

 ## Future Enhancements

-* Full encrption of all user journal and profile information
-* Ability to search users based on their description words
-* Ability to follow other users and have a dedicated page view of their pages, while keeping the experince passive and unintrusive
-* Profile can set preference for color and font
+* The site is MVP so there is lots of room for improvement
+* Exception and error handling would need work
+* Sales Coupons
+* Possible artist accounts with staff moderation
+* Advanced finance and profit distribution

-## Credits and Thanks
+## Credits

-All test images used were my own
+* All test images used were my own
-Bing was used to create the splash image on the index page
+* AI was used to create the splash image on the index page